 Looking for your next opportunity?

 Progressive Recruitment specialises in placing candidates in civil and design engineering positions across major projects in Victoria.
-If you are a candidate with strong Microstation, AutoCad or 12D experience and looking for your next opportunity, feel free to contact me on (02) 9285 1000 for a confidential discussion.
+If you are a candidate with strong Microstation, AutoCad or 12D experience and looking for your next opportunity, feel free to contact us on (02) 9285 1000 for a confidential discussion.